Maryland Farms and Families Act

 Q: If the MMM program is already in operation, why are state funds needed?

-A: Great question.
-Currently, MDFMA funds the MMM program almost entirely with private dollars, which are inconsistent from market season to market season and make it difficult to meet demand—let alone account for growth!
-State investment would create a public-private partnership, enabling us to bring the MMM program to more Maryland farmers markets.
+A: Currently, MDFMA funds the MMM program almost entirely with private dollars, which are inconsistent from market season to market season and make it difficult to meet demand—let alone account for growth!
+State investment would create a public-private partnership, enabling us to leverage the additional funding needed to bring the MMM program to more Maryland communities.

 Q: How can I help?